Impact of Yuna Kim: Skating technique

 Kim was known for the "lighter-than-air grace in her movements on the ice", as well as her jumps, her speed, and her grounding in the demands of the ISU judging system (IJS).
 According to Michelle Kwan, whom Kim said was her biggest influence early in her career, competition judges were looking for Kim's skating abilities "when it comes to jump quality, spin quality and edges".

 Kim performs a bent-leg layover camel spin during practice at the 2008–2009 Grand Prix Final.

 In 2008, Kim told reporter Barry Mittan that she had tried triple axels, but had not yet landed any clean ones and had not attempted the jump during competition.
 Her grace and technical prowess was demonstrated, especially at the Vancouver Olympics, in her execution of her triple Lutz-triple toe loop combination jumps and her "signature" layover camel spin, also called the "Yuna Camel".
-Shizuka Arakawa from Japan called Kim's Ina Bauer, which Kim executed immediately before her double Axel, "unbelievable", going on to state, "Is it possible for her to achieve amazing speed and such distance when the blades of her skates are interlaced?"
 American skater Timothy Goebel called Kim "very special" and praised her skating for its quality and ease, her landings for their light and effortless nature, and her jumps for their power and speed.
 One of Kim's signature moves, the bent-leg layover camel spin, has been called the "Yuna camel".

 According to the Associated Press (AP) in 2009, Kim skated with ease, lightness, speed, power, and strength.
 Unlike other skaters, she did not slow down as she approached her jumps, going into them with full speed, but landing "as if she's touching down on a pillow".
 The AP also stated that her edge quality was high and that "she carves the ice like a calligrapher".
 In 2020, U.S. Olympic gold medallist Scott Hamilton stated that Kim was the best model of how to earn the most points under the IJS, especially her component scores.
 He added that Kim "skates with much more speed (than her leading competitors.
 Her jumps have great technique and beautiful landing positions.
 She does gorgeous spiral sequences with great flexibility".